votchallenge/website/contents/howto/integration.md

     tracker_command = generate_matlab_command('<TODO: tracker script>', {'<TODO: path to script>'});

 It is important that all the directories containing required Matlab scripts are contained in the MATLAB path when the evaluation is run.
 Also note that any unhandled exception thrown in the script will result in Matlab breaking to interactive mode and that this will prevent the evaluation from continuing.
 It is therefore advised that all exceptions are handled explicitly so that the wrapper script always terminates the interpreter.

+## Python trackers

+For trackers, written in Python the communcation between the toolkit and the tracker is handled by the code in the `vot.py` file that is available in the `tracker/examples/python` directory.
+Below is a simple example that illustrates how the communication is performed using this header file in Python code:

+    #!/usr/bin/python
+    import vot
+    import sys
+    import time

+    handle = vot.VOT("rectangle")
+    selection = handle.region()

+    # Process the first frame
+    imagefile = handle.frame()
+    if not imagefile:
+        sys.exit(0)

+    while True:
+        imagefile = handle.frame()
+        if not imagefile:
+            break

+        handle.report(selection)
+        time.sleep(0.01)

+When specifying the `tracker_command` variable in the tracker configuration file please note that the wrapper script file is not the one being executed but functions only as a parameter to the Python interpreter executable.
+For convinience, the toolkit provides a function that generates a valid `tracker_command` string for Python trackers by locating the interpreter executable and specifying the script that should be run and the directories that should be included before that.

+    tracker_command = generate_python_command('<TODO: tracker script>', {'<TODO: path to script>'});

+It is important that all the directories containing required modules are contained in the Python path or provided to the generator command.

 ## Testing integration